If you need immediate help because you are in danger,

 - Write down everything what you remember about the assault, with as much detail as possible.
 This not only helps with the healing process, but can help with any legal action you may decide to take.

-- If the suspected perpetrator is not the child's parent: Call your local police department.
+- If the suspected perpetrator is not living in the home: Call your local police department.

 - Find out about what we do to help child abuse survivors here.

-If you or a family member are a sexual abuse survivor and would like our assistance:
+If you or someone you know is a survivor and would like counseling, click here.